 This is usually a good role for someone who has developed leadership skills or has an interest in learning them.
 But the right person must lead the squad without exerting too much control.

 Getting the Best of Both Worlds with Agile Management and Structure

-For example, they can tap the deep, functional expertise as well as the leadership capabilities that exist within a larger organization, but they can do it by assembling small squads and units that innovate and create value with the speed and agility of a small startup.
+For example, they can tap the deep, functional expertise as well as the leadership capabilities that exist within a larger organization.
+Still, they can do it by assembling small squads and units that innovate and create value with the speed and agility of a small startup.

-But another effective strategy is to hire independent consultants and business experts to complement your existing teams and provide functional expertise or leadership, or audition them for permanent roles as direct employees.
+But another effective strategy is to hire independent consultants and business experts to complement your existing teams and provide functional expertise or leadership.